datasets/inflation/README.md

 # Data

-The data comes from [The World Bank](http://api.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?format=csv), [The World Bank](http://api.worldbank.org/indicator/FP.CPI.TOTL.ZG?format=csv)  and is collected from 1973 to 2014.
+The data comes from [The World Bank (CPI)](http://api.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?format=csv), [The World Bank (GDP)](http://api.worldbank.org/indicator/FP.CPI.TOTL.ZG?format=csv)  and is collected from 1973 to 2014.
 There are some values missing from data so users of the data will have to *guess* what should be in the empty slots.

-The actual download happens via [The World Bank's API (with csv as the requested format)](http://api.worldbank.org/indicator/FP.CPI.TOTL.ZG?format=csv), [](http://api.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?format=csv).
+The actual download happens via [The World Bank's API (with csv as the requested format) (CPI)](http://api.worldbank.org/indicator/FP.CPI.TOTL.ZG?format=csv), [The World Bank's API (with csv as the requested format) (GDP)](http://api.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?format=csv).

 They are parsed via the script **inflation2datapackage.py** located in scripts.